The History of the Future

 Astrology Gives Birth

-Because historians have hidden that, most astronomers don’t realize that without astrology, we would probably not have those specialties today.
+Because historians have hidden that, most experts don’t realize that without astrology, we might have missed the progress of the past few centuries.
 In many ways, astrology birthed the other sciences.

-Today’s Astronomers study the physical and mechanical properties of celestial objects and Earth.
+Astronomers don’t study the heavenly bodies as a measure of time, nor to make predictions.
+Today’s astronomers study the physical and mechanical properties of celestial objects and Earth.
 Along with rocket scientists, they have opened a vast new frontier and the possibility of humans actually living on other planets.

 If astrology is foretelling us that our planet is in for a “great reboot” of human civilization, and then over a thousand years later that Earth may become uninhabitable to today’s type of human, then moving to other planets may be the only hope of our species surviving it, as Nostradamus implies.

-This first bearded star in 1572 was studied by the Danish astrologer Tycho Brahe.
+In 1572 a Danish astrologer Tycho Brahe noticed a strange new object in the night sky, looking like a “bearded star”.
 It motivated him to record detailed observations of the heavens.
 He built the first large observatory in Christian Europe and called it Uraniborg (“castle of the heavens”).
 [37]

 The publication in 1573 of De nova stella (“About the New Star”), his observations of that supernova, made Tycho Brahe a superstar in Europe.